sjp38/hackermail/USAGE.md

 `hkml patch check` receives the identifier of the mail of the patches and a patch checker program to use for checking the patches.
 The checker program should be executable and receive the patch file as a positional argument.

+If there is `scripts/get_mainainer.pl` file on the working directory, `hkml patch check` also runs it with `--nogit` and `--nogit-fallback` to find supposed recipients, and warn if the patches are not having them in their recipients list.

 If there is `./scripts/checkpatch.pl`, it is used as the checker program by default.
 Then, this command fetches the patches and run the checker program.

 For example, below runs Linux' `checkpatch.pl` for a patch series.